gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Running `gradle setupBuild` in a directory with no build.gradle file a gradle project is initialized by

 * If a `pom.xml` exists, the maven2Gradle task is triggered for generating a gradle project out of the information gathered from the maven pom files.
-* If no `pom.xml` can be found an empty 'build.gradle' file is generated
+* If no `pom.xml` can be found an empty 'build.gradle' file is generated.
-* A `Wrapper` task is executed to generate all files needed run the build using the Gradle Wrapper
+* A `Wrapper` task is executed to generate all files needed run the build using the Gradle Wrapper.

 As all new plugins, this Build Setup Plugin is marked as *incubating*.
-We have multiple plans to enhance the build initialization.
+We have multiple plans to enhance the build initialization in future releases.
 Feel free to check out the current plans written up in the [Gradle design docs](https://github.com/gradle/gradle/blob/master/design-docs/build-initialisation.md) and give feedback!

 ### Support for JUnit @Category (i)